-- 16. It is evident from the noise dispersion models that the proposed phase 2 expansion project will comply with limits that are recommended in the construction noise standards as well as with the rural zone noise limits in the Christchurch District Plan.
-With the construction activities complying with the $L{Aeq}$ limits it is highly likely that it would comply with the $L{Max}$ limits as well. - 17.
-It should be noted that the predicted operational noise levels are for the final stages of the quarry at its closest distance from indicated receptors.
+- 18. It is evident from the noise dispersion models that the proposed phase 2 expansion project will comply with limits that are recommended in the construction noise standards as well as with the rural zone noise limits in the Christchurch District Plan.
+With the construction activities complying with the L{Aeq} limits it is highly likely that it would comply with the L{Max} limits as well. - 19.
+It should be noted that noise levels are for the final stages of the quarry at its closest distance from indicated receptors.
 Bearing in mind that the quarrying progresses from west to east, lower noise levels will be received during the earlier stages which are further away from the receptors.
-The predicted operational noise levels at the final stages are significantly lower than the measured ambient noise level and are compatible with the existing noise environment. - 18.
+The predicted operational noise levels at the final stages are significantly lower than the measured ambient noise level and are compatible with the existing noise environment at the surrounding dwellings. - 20.
 With the haul road noise exceeding the 55dBA limit across the boundary into ECan's property, by 10dBA or less, it technically designates the hauling activities as 'restricted discretionary' (Rule 6.1.5.1.1 P1 or P3).
-However, due to the noise only exceeding the limit at roughly 12meters into the property from the edge of the haul road (on either side) and with no nearby sensitive activities and receptors (the property being vacant) it is concluded that the effect is less than minor.
-It should also be noted that this haul road has existing consent approval under resource consent application RMA/2018/505 and there is no proposed change to traffic volumes (a level which has been consented) rather just a change in duration (extending the Quarry operations by a maximum of 20 years).
+However, due to the noise only exceeding the limit at roughly 12-metres into the property from the edge of the haul road (on either side) and with no nearby sensitive activities and receptors (the property being vacant) it is concluded that the effect is less than minor.
+The same is said for the exceedance towards the north-west across the boundary of Mcleans Grassland Park, with only a small area of influence and no sensitive activities and receptors it is also concluded that the effect on this property is less than minor.

+21. It should also be noted that this haul road has existing consent approval under resource consent application RMA/2018/505 and there is no proposed change to traffic volumes (a level which has been consented) rather just a change in duration (extending the Quarry operations by a maximum of 8-years).